rangsimanketkaew/QM-on-TAIWANIA/README.md

   - [ ] MPICH or MVAPICH
   - [x] GP-GPU (CUDA) - only in modified version.

-* This G16 runtime supports only OpenMP (shared-memory) parallel method.  <br />
+* This G16 runtime supports only OpenMP (shared-memory) parallel method.  <br/>
-  This program recognizes the OMP threads from the value of %nprocs line in input.  <br />
+  This program recognizes the OMP threads from the value of %nprocs line in input.  <br/>
   Max %nprocs is 40 and sensible value of %nproc are: 1, 2, 4, 8, 12, 16, 24, 32, and 36.

 * GP-GPU is not now supported in current version of subg16, talk to me if you want a demo of modified `subg16gpu`.